 Possession of Child Pornography

-Florida Statute 827.071 makes it a crime to authorize, induce, consent, promote, sexual conduct by a child.
+Florida Statute 827.071 makes it a crime to authorize, induce, consent, promote, sexual conduct by a child in West Palm Beach.
 This also includes possessing any type of material which shows sexual conduct by a child.

 This crime is basically possession of child pornography but the child is involved in sexual conduct.
 A person cannot be convicted for this crime if the material is only of a young girl underdressing and showering.
 See Lockwood v.
 State , 588 So.
 2d 57, 58 (Fla.
 4th DCA 1991).